corazawaf/coraza.io/content/docs/tutorials/quick-start.md

 #### Handling a response

-Responses are harder to handler, that's why there is no helper to do that.
-Many integrations requires you to create "body interceptors" or other kind of functions.
+Responses are harder to handle, that's why there is no helper to do that.
+Many integrations require you to create "body interceptors" or other kinds of functions.

-There is a special helper, ```IsProcessableResponseBody``` that returns **true** if the request can be intercepted by Coraza A body interceptor must be created to buffer the body into the transaction, call ProcessResponseBody then send this buffer back to the server.
+There is a special helper, ```IsProcessableResponseBody``` that returns **true** if the request can be intercepted by Coraza.
+A body interceptor must be created to buffer the body into the transaction, call ```ProcessResponseBody``` then send this buffer back to the server.

 #### Handling logging